pvcraven/networking-class/source/chapters/data_link_layer/data_link_layer.rst

 * What is the EtherType?
 (Ethernet II is normally what you see.)
 * What is the Payload?
 * What is the FCS?
+* How large can an Ethernet frame get (1522 bytes.
+Which means a TCP/IP packet might be split between multiple frames.)

 Below is a sample Layer-2 data frame captured by the program Wireshark: